The Second Annual Richmond Tweed Ride!

 What ho, what ho, cyclists all!

-The Art Deco Society of Virginia is pleased to present our first annual Tweed Ride!
+The Art Deco Society of Virginia is pleased to present our second annual Tweed Ride!
 If you’re unfamiliar with the concept, a Tweed Ride is a rather recent phenomenon that combines the appreciation of early 20th Century English culture, vintage bicycles, and that traditional British sporting fabric known as tweed into a themed afternoon bicycle ride.
 The earliest such event, dubbed a “Tweed Run” took place in London in 2009 and has since expanded over a dozen countries across the world.
 The United States has seen roughly two dozen of these events in various cities from coast to coast.

-We’ve chosen a route designed to highlight the historic areas of Richmond while still considering safety and comfortability.
+We’ve chosen a route designed to highlight the historic areas of Richmond while still considering safety and comfort.
 The ride itself will assume a very casual pace fit for cyclists of all skill levels.
 The few mile loop will take roughly an hour to complete with the start and end location being one and the same.
 The date is Saturday, November 23rd with a rain date of Sunday the 24th of November 2013.

 Vintage, reproduction, and retro bicycles are not required to participate though they are, of course, highly encouraged.
 Surprisingly, vintage style bicycles (especially cruisers) have become popular once again and a guide to easily obtainable candidates is included below.
 Tweed Rides have seen everything from period Pennyfarthings (big wheel up front, small wheel in back) to unicycles and tandems to vintage 1890s-1950s bicycles.
 Once again, a vintage bicycle is not absolutely required!